 - Assign them to Executive Profile

-General Users Mapping is created before Executive Users Mapping.
+The General Users Mapping was created before Executive Users Mapping.

 Here is how inSync imports users based on the criteria defined in the AD/LDAP Mappings,